Stan7s/BLASH/README.md

    - Click on "Load unpacked".
    - Select the `build` folder from the repository.
-   - The extension should now be visible in the browser toolbar.
+   - The extension should now be visible in the browser toolbar under Extensions.

+9. Use the extension:

+   - Navigate to a Reddit Post related to mental health.
+Example: [Other people have it worse isn't very comforting](https://www.reddit.com/r/mentalhealth/comments/1b8y5s5/other_people_have_it_worse_isnt_very_comforting/)
+   - Click on the extension to start interacting with the AI assistant!

 ## Usage